Helmets.org

 Hair and Helmets

 Summary: "Helmet hair" is a problem.
-So are braids with beads or balls, for which we have no good answer.
+So are braids with beads or balls.
+There are a few solutions proposed at the bottom of the page.

 Helmet Hair